FEBektas/Python_Basics/README.md

 ## Project Structure: ##

 - subject_specific.py files.
 These contain a title specific to the Python concepts contained.
-- subject_specific.py folder.
+- subject_specific folder.
 These contain the elements specified in the folder name.

 ## Requirements: ##